Build AI-Assisted blog with AdminForth and Nuxt in 20 minutes

 admin.discoverDatabases().then(async () => {

-if (!await admin.resource('user').get([Filters.EQ('email', 'adminforth@adminforth.dev')])) {
+if (!await admin.resource('adminuser').get([Filters.EQ('email', 'adminforth@adminforth.dev')])) {

-await admin.resource('user').create({
+await admin.resource('adminuser').create({

 email: 'adminforth@adminforth.dev',

-passwordHash: await AdminForth.Utils.generatePasswordHash('adminforth'),
+password_hash: await AdminForth.Utils.generatePasswordHash('adminforth'),

 });